leadedge/ofSpoutDemo/README.md

 ### Modifications

 The code may contain experimental functions which are not documented\
-As many comments as possible are included in the source files.
+As many comments as possible are included in the source files.\
+15.06.21 - added snapshot to receiver